 How did you end up in the interior design profession?

 Herma van Solkema: “I completed the Teacher Training Textile and Crafts course, after which I started working at Richard James as a company manager.
 After Richard James, I moved on to Zoffany.
-That was 23 years ago, but I still really enjoy my work.”
+That was almost 30 years ago, but I still really enjoy my work.”

 What aspect of your work do you like the most?